-If you’re asking yourself, what more to do in Costa Rica, the verdant, misty cloud forests, therapeutic hot springs, regal volcanoes, cascading waterfalls, lush mountains and rolling farms abound in Costa Rica’s Northern Zone might just be your answer.
+If you’re asking yourself what more to do in Costa Rica, this northern Costa Rica travel guide might just be the answer.
+Verdant, misty cloud forests, therapeutic hot springs, regal volcanoes, cascading waterfalls, lush mountains and rolling farms will make you fall in love with northern Costa Rica.
 The towns here are charming and picturesque and the activities are plenty.
 While there are no beaches located within this region, there is no shortage of natural beauty, relaxation or adventure.
 In this area, you will find a little bit of everything as this area is known for excursions galore.

 The Northern Zone is an adrenaline-junkie’s dream turned reality.
 Ziplining, canyoneering, rafting, hiking, mountain biking, tubing, and horseback riding are only a few of the adventures you can experience in this area.
 The ziplines in this area are some of the best in the country due to the area’s elevation.
-If you prefer a more laid-back type of tour, there is a wide variety of options for you as well.
+If you prefer a more laid-back tour, there are a wide variety of options for you as well.
 An excellent area for hiking, there are miles and miles of vast terrain to enjoy.
-If you like to be in and around this area, there are several monumental waterfalls to visit.
-Here there are also natural and man made hot springs which draw water from the iconic Arenal Volcano.
+Looking for breathtaking views?
+There are several monumental waterfalls to visit and countless landscapes to explore.
+Man made and natural hot springs draw water from the iconic Arenal Volcano.
 The Northern Zone is a region which easily please those with all different tastes and preferences.

 While the town of La Fortuna is only a few square blocks, it remains one of the most popular sites for visitors to Costa Rica, and for good reason.
-The downtown area of La Fortuna is inviting and enamoring with its charming town park complete with a bubbling fountain and vivid gardens.
+The downtown area of La Fortuna is inviting and enamoring.
+It has a charming town park complete with a bubbling fountain and vivid gardens.
 Next to the park is the main church, which is a perfect photo-op with the sleepy Arenal Volcano towering behind.
 This park is a great place to relax and enjoy a gelato on a hot Costa Rican afternoon.
 The appeal of La Fortuna lies in its diversity of local tours and activities.

-The hot springs of Costa Rica are famous worldwide and there is no better place than to test the seducing waters of the Costa Rican hot springs than Arenal/La Fortuna.
-There is a multitude of hot springs to visit, including Tabacon, Baldi, Los Lagos and more.
+The hot springs of Costa Rica are famous worldwide.
+There is no better place than to enjoy the seducing waters of the Costa Rican hot springs than Arenal/La Fortuna.
+There are a multitude of hot springs to visit, including Tabacon, Baldi, Los Lagos and more.
 Each hot springs resort is unique yet elegant, inviting, relaxing, and stunning.
 Baldi is a great place to bring the family as it has a pool area and water slides for the whole family.
-Baldi also features three extreme waterslides, and these are not suitable for young children but are sure to spike your adrenaline should you be brave enough to ride them.
+Baldi also features three extreme waterslides.
+They aren’t suitable for young children but will definitely spike your adrenaline should you be brave enough to ride them.

-We offer a fun and relaxing tour in which you begin in the early afternoon with a hike to a panoramic view of the Arenal Volcano.
+We offer a fun and relaxing tour that begins with a hike to a panoramic view of the Arenal Volcano.
 This is the perfect opportunity to see a magnificent diversity of plants, wildlife, and lava rock formations.
 You will also hike to an area that provides a great view of the impressive Arenal Lake.
-After your scenic hike, you will visit one of the area’s many hot springs to eat a delectable dinner and relax in the sultry and therapeutic waters of the hot spring pools.
+After your scenic hike, you will visit one of the area’s many hot springs and eat a delectable dinner.
+Once you’re finished, you’ll relax in the sultry and therapeutic waters of the hot spring pools.

 When you are ready to explore your adventurous side, try a horseback riding tour to the La Fortuna Waterfall.
-This awe-inspiring, cascading waterfall plummets some 200 feet into an emerald green pool which is ideal for a refreshing swim.
-This area offers excellent hiking options through dense green rainforest and hanging bridges that traverse crystal clear rivers and blend seamlessly into their surroundings.
+This awe-inspiring, cascading waterfall plummets some 200 feet into an emerald green pool.
+It’s ideal for a refreshing swim.
+This area offers excellent hiking options through dense green rainforest and hanging bridges.
+Traverse crystal clear rivers and enjoy the untouched nature of Costa Rica.

 La Fortuna is one of the best areas in the country for ziplines, whitewater rafting, tubing and canyoneering.
 We offer tours for each of these activities, so be sure to explore these new adventures!
 There are several rivers to visit for whitewater rafting if you are staying in Arenal, so there is something available for people of many ages and all experience levels.